MrMisterial/tt06-FIR_FILTER_ADAPT/docs/info.md

 ## External hardware

 This can be done by any microcontroller or if one is interested in the functionlity of an FIR Filter by using buttons as input and leds as output.
-But i recommend using at least an arduino cause timing and reproducibility is much more easily using automated testing.
+But i recommend using at least an arduino microcontroller cause timing and reproducibility is much more easily using automated testing.